Investing vs Trading:

 Businesses that meet these requirements are obviously a small, small minority in a vast universe of publicly traded stocks, but they do exist.
 Just because they’re small in number doesn’t mean you can’t find them.
 In fact, superior businesses tend to stand out and when you come across one, you’ll usually know.

-No discussion of investing vs trading is complete without a mention of valuation.
+No discussion of investing vs trading is complete without a mention of valuating stocks.
 Valuation is important, of course.
-You obviously don’t want to overpay, even for a superior business.
+You obviously don't want to overpay, even for a superior business.
 The more you pay for a stock, the smaller the returns each subsequent $1 rise in the share price represents.

 But this is where our Leveraged Investing option trading strategies come into play.
-The price you originally pay for your shares doesn’t have to be static.
+The price you originally pay for your shares doesn't have to be static.
 By using options, you can adjust that price downward after the fact.
-Think of it like getting perpetual rebates.
+Think of it like getting perpetual rebates, or as I describe it elsewhere, buy and hold and cheat.

 In the end, in the investing vs trading debate, I find investing much easier than trading for one primary reason: identifying truly superior businesses, however rare they may be, is much simpler and easier, I believe, than trying to deduce the future behavior of other traders.